 Tjanpi Desert Weavers

-Tjanpi (wild harvested grass) with black, white wool and natural raffia
+Tjanpi (wild harvested grass) with orange, brown wool and natural raffia

 Winifred is an artist belonging to the Ngaanyatjarra language and cultural group in Western Australia.